wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 10x productivity gains with WP e-Commerce & WooCommerce store administration.
 Manage products, variations, orders and customers reliably using a fast and familiar interface.

+Thousands of people are already raving about it.
+Download Smart Manager today!

 == Description ==
 Smart Manager is a unique, revolutionary tool that gives you the **power to efficiently manage products, product variations, customers and orders** using the popular WordPress e-Commerce plugin